About Yoga Therapy

 How Does Yoga Therapy Work?

 On a physical level, practices are designed to improve mobility, ease chronic tension, support vital systems (like respiratory, digestive, and endocrine), and foster resilience.
-On a psychological level, tools such as meditation, body awareness, and breath regulation help to interrupt reactive patterns and reconnect you to a steady inner resource.
+On a psychological level, tools such as somatic movement, meditation, and breath regulation help to interrupt reactive patterns, build resilience and reconnect you to a steady inner resource.

 Clients are active participants in their healing journey.
 Together, we develop a customised practice that can be integrated into daily life in simple, accessible ways.